 Their Palm Beach™ shutters are “made from Polysatin™ with a “DuraLux™” Finish, so these are a non-wood core that is painted.
 So one of their products has wood inside of it and the other is film-coated.

 What is the best solution?

-This is why we only sell solid resin composite interior plantation shutters, and they are basically visually indistinguishable from our solid wood shutters, however, you can feel the slight difference in weight when you hold the material as it just feels more substantial.
+This is why we only offer solid resin composite interior plantation shutters, and they are visually indistinguishable from our solid wood shutters, however, you can feel the difference in weight when you hold the material as it just feels more substantial and solid.